sebagomez/azurestorageexplorer/README.md

 Azure Storage Explorer
 ======================
-Windows Azure Web Storage Explorer makes it easier for developers to browse and manage Blobs, Queues and Tables from Windows Azure Storage account.
+Azure Storage Web Explorer makes it easier for developers to browse and manage Blobs, Queues and Tables from Azure Storage.
 You'll no longer have to install a local client to do that.
-It's developed in C#.
+It was originally developed in C# with asp.net and WebForms 2.0, but now it has been migrated to .net Core 2.0 and Angular.

 To login just enter your account name and key or SAS ([Shared Access Signature](https://docs.microsoft.com/en-us/azure/storage/storage-create-storage-account#manage-your-storage-account))